-We’re about to hit peaaaaak festival season with Splendour on our door step, and Listen Out not too far away either.
-With a tonne of other small festivals also going all over the country, it’s going to be a grand time.
+It’s peak festival time with Splendour at our doorstep.
+And with a tonne of other small festivals also going all over the country, it’s going to be a grand time.

 And of course we all wanna’ have a memorable day/s, yet alcohol prices seemingly always increase each year ($14 for a vodka Red Bull, like calm down).
 As a result, we often turn to “alternative” methods to get that desired buzz.

-We saw a pretty successful trial of pill testing at Groovin The Moo earlier this year, in a sign that times may be a changin’.
+We’ve seen a lot of chatter about pill testing and drug use at festivals of late, in a sign that times may be a changin’.
 But if you are getting on it at Splendour / your next festival (or event in general), consider these few things to make sure you have a safe and fab time whatever you do.

 #1 Realistic Location Spots